SyncfusionExamples/version-history-in-word-processor/client-side/TypeScript/README.md

       httpRequest.send(JSON.stringify(<any>responseData));
     }
     ```
-4. Compare the selected version in the tree view with the previous version
+4. Compare the selected version in the tree view with the previous version.
     ```
     function compareSelected(args: NodeSelectEventArgs) {
       if(!isNullOrUndefined(args.nodeData.parentID)){